-This new watch is a perfect example of how a company that is mostly known for its affordable, made-by-millions, products can create a sub-brand that is to the world of watches as Bugatti is to the world of cars.
+This new Grand Seiko is a perfect example of how a company that is mostly known for its affordable, made-by-millions, products can create a sub-brand that is to the world of watches as Bugatti is to the world of cars.

-From the aesthetics point of view, this new timepiece looks like a slightly revised version of the Grand Seiko Spring Drive GMT Chronograph (ref.
-SBGC005) that the Japanese brand has introduced around three years ago back in 2012.
+From the aesthetic point of view, this new timepiece looks like a slightly revised version of the 2012 Grand Seiko Spring Drive GMT Chronograph (ref.
+SBGC005).

 Featuring the same shape, size, and dial layout, the new ref.
 SBGC013 looks like just another facelift with its revised bezel and new dial color, but there is a whole new beast lurking under its hood.
 Way more accurate and featuring a lot more refined finish to its oscillating weight and plates, this is the perfect mechanism to power the anniversary model of the flagship sub-brand.

 Case & Strap